eswarak/img-MMS/docs/preconditions.md

 eval $(hzn util configconv -f horizon/hzn.json)
 ```

-3. Add or replace the service policy in the Horizon Exchange for this Example service:
+3. Optionally, add or replace the service policy in the Horizon Exchange for this Example service:

 ```bash
 make publish-service-policy